 Here’s a simplified example of what would happen if you kept a $3,000 debt on a typical credit card versus if you moved it over to a balance transfer card with a 0% offer for ten months, while making payments of $300 each month:

 Once the promotional period ends, the interest rate on the balance transfer credit card will go back to its normal levels.
 So, you’ll want to look into both the balance transfer card’s promotional rate as well as its regular interest rate.
-The CIBC Select Visa currently has a 0% balance transfer promotion for ten months while its standard rate is 13.99% (which is still below the average of 19.99%).

 Some additional things to know about balance transfers: you’ll usually need to pay a flat transfer fee upfront (typically 1%-3% of the balance you’re moving over) and you can only transfer balances between credit cards from different banks.